 - Evaluate students to measure their progress toward achievement of stated course objectives, and inform them of their progress in the course in a timely manner.

 - Keep accurate student records and submit related reports and forms within requested timelines.

 - Learn and apply technologies that support student learning.

 - Keep pace with developments in the discipline.

 - Participate in discipline committee or program meetings and activities.

 - Review, evaluate, and revise program curricula and practices to assure compliance with professional standards, and requirements of business/industry, and higher education.

-Interest and relevant background in the area of neuropsychology, positive psychology and health promotion, and any clinical courses will be deemed an asset.
+Interest and relevant background in the area of neuropsychology, forensic psychology, and psychopharmacology will be deemed an asset.
 Candidates holding a Master’s degree in the discipline will be considered but preference will be given to those who hold a Doctoral degree.